Home heating is now

 while people sleep. |

-It is estimated that 70% of home fire deaths could be avoided through
+It is estimated that 70% of home fire deaths could

-proper installation and maintenance of smoke detectors.
+be avoided through proper installation and maintenance of smoke detectors.

-Clearly, while smoke detectors cannot provide complete fire protection
+Clearly, while smoke detectors cannot provide complete

-devices would save a lot of lives.
+inexpensive safety devices would save a lot of lives.

 Back to Top